• Skip to primary navigation

 When you should book a tour

-We did the Manuel Antonio National Park tour and had a great experience.
+We have done a Manuel Antonio National Park tour and had a great experience.
 Our guide was incredibly enthusiastic and engaging, making our walk with him highly enjoyable.
-I learned a lot about the area I never knew even though we’d been to Manuel Antonio several times before.
 He also found a couple very fascinating birds of prey for us!

 Manuel Antonio National Park tour